 The p24 tests gives you the concentration of the p24 capsid protein in pg/ml.
 This concentration can be used to calculate the actual number of viral particles.
 There are approximately 1 x 104 physical particles of lentivirus for every pg of p24 antigen.

 Cells that have been transduced with lentiviral particles should always be tested negative for replication competent viruses (RCV) before taking them to biosafety level 1 area.
 The RCV test ensures that your cell culture is virus-free, preventing biohazard environment (cross-contaminations and human users).

 The test is only suitable for lentivirus particles.
 There are similar commercial test kits for retrovirus particles as well, but currently HelVI-BVC doesn’t offer these test as a service.

 When is the next RCV test?

-The RCV test is done every second Wednesday (even numbered weeks).
+The RCV test is done every second Wednesday (odd numbered weeks).
 You can find the test dates from our booking calendar.

 How should I store viral particles ordered from HelVi-BVC Libraries?